claw-project/claw-compiler/test/README.md

 All tests have the same structure described below:

 ###### Low level transformation tests
-* `CMakeLists.txt`: `CMake` file including specific information for the test case for the test (see below the format for this file).
 * `original_code.f90`: The original Fortran code with CLAW directives.
 * `reference.f90`: A reference Fortran code that will be compared to the transformed code.